OWASP/www-project-ai-security-and-privacy-guide/index.md

 1. **Lawfulness, fairness, and transparency**:

-    The GDPR and the upcoming EU AI act mention several things about algorithms regarding these topics.
-Mostly the discussion is about human rights aspects that are not about privacy in the sense of data protection per se.
-For example, the right to equal treatment is often discussed around AI, but it's not a privacy issue as it does not concern data protection directly.
+   Lawful processing means there needs to be an appropriate lawful basis (or bases if more than one purpose) for processing personal data .

+    Fairness means handling personal data in a way individuals expect and not using it in ways that lead to unjustified adverse effects.
+The algorithm should not behave in a discriminating way.
+See also [this article](https://iapp.org/news/a/what-is-the-role-of-privacy-professionals-in-preventing-discrimination-and-ensuring-equal-treatment/).
+More discussion on algorithmic bias will be added to this guide soon.

-    Relevant GDPR article: [article 22](https://gdpr.eu/article-22-automated-individual-decision-making/) "Automated individual decision-making, including profiling".
+    The GDPR talks about transparency and oversight in [article 22](https://gdpr.eu/article-22-automated-individual-decision-making/) "Automated individual decision-making, including profiling".

+    Article 22 requires the [ability to contest algorithm decisions](https://www.privacy-regulation.eu/en/recital-71-GDPR.htm).
 Regarding explanations: an exact description of all specific algorithm steps for a specific algorithm outcome is not required, but meaningful information about the data, the modeling process and the type of algorithm needs to be provided, and what the likely consequences are for individuals.
 There are exceptions when specific regulations are in place, for example, the US [Equal Credit Opportunity Act](https://www.consumerfinance.gov/about-us/newsroom/cfpb-acts-to-protect-the-public-from-black-box-credit-models-using-complex-algorithms/) requiring detailed explanations on individual decisions by algorithms that deny credit.
 For more details, see the [article 29 working party guidelines on this topic](https://ec.europa.eu/newsroom/article29/items/612053/en) and [article 13 in the EU AI act](https://artificialintelligenceact.com/title-iii/chapter-2/article-13/)

     Article 22 also requires appropriate human oversight on automated decisions that produce "legal" or "similarly significant" effects on that person.
 See [article 14 in the EU AI act](https://artificialintelligenceact.com/title-iii/chapter-2/article-14/)